Oracle Identity Cloud Service provides you with a secure and centralized cloud service to manage your applications.

 In Oracle Identity Cloud Service, each custom application is represented by an application template.
 This configuration template is used to define the identity, access, and configuration information that Oracle Identity Cloud Service requires to communicate with the application.

 For a custom application, you must configure Oracle Identity Cloud Service so that it can communicate with the application.
 You use an application wizard to create a custom application.
 By doing so, in your identity domain, you add the information that Oracle Identity Cloud Service uses to communicate with the application.
 See Add Applications.
+Custom applications are shown in the Applications page.

 You can use Oracle Identity Cloud Service to grant users access to applications in two ways: